mrocklin/thesis/trs-motivation.md

 #### Demographics

 Deep understanding of both computational mathematics and software engineering is held only by a small population of scientific software engineers.
 Separating mathematics from software reduces the demands of writing and verifying solutions.
-A larger body of mathematicians can work on the mathematics and a larger body of software engineers can work on the pure software components.
+A larger body of mathematicians can work on the mathematics and a larger body of software engineers can work on the pure software components, rather than all developers needing to know both.
 The costly practice of collaboration can be avoided.

 #### Definition